 - 2 tbsp dairy free milk of choice (I use “So Delicious Unsweetened Coconut Milk”)

-- Preheat oven to 425°F and lightly grease a round pan or 9×13 pan.
+- Preheat oven to 425°F and lightly grease a round 2 quart casserole dish or a deep 9″ pie pan.

 - Combine all filling ingredients and set aside.

 - In a small bowl, mix milk and apple cider vinegar together and set aside

 - In a large bowl, add flour blend ingredients and whisk together.*

 - Set a piece of parchment paper onto the counter, measure 1/2 cup of the flour mixture, and place onto of the parchment paper.

 - Add coconut sugar, baking powder, baking soda, xanthan gum, and salt to the large bowl of flour and whisk together.

 - Add 2 tbsp of melted butter to the milk and apple cider vinegar mixture.
 Pour the milk mixture into the dry ingredients and stir until a sticky dough forms.

 - Transfer dough to the floured parchment paper and knead the remaining flour into the dough.
 Using your hands and a rolling pin, press and roll the dough into a 9×13 rectangle.*